-The CoLC is responsible for the structure of the building and any outbuildings/sheds, communal areas, systems, and installations in leasehold blocks.
+The CoLC is responsible for the structure of the building and any outbuildings/sheds, communal areas, systems and installations in leasehold blocks.
 The leaseholder is responsible for everything within the home, which is for their use and benefit.
 Rights and responsibilities for individual properties are contained within individual lease agreements.

 The Leaseholder service charge for day-to-day repair and maintenance is charged in advance as an estimated amount.
 An adjustment is made to the service charge account for the following year for any difference between the estimated and actual costs.
-Employees will have regard for this when deciding upon the repair required at a property, and should further clarity be required, the employee should contact the Finance and Leasehold via:
+Employees will have regard for this when deciding upon the repair required at a property, and should further clarity be required, the employee should contact the Finance and Leasehold Team Leader.
+We cannot charge an individual leaseholder more than £250 for any work unless we have first served a Section 20 Notice (this is done by the Finance and Leasehold Team who will advise employees on the process and timescales).
+However, the following information provides a general summary of responsibilities relating to repair and maintenance which include: